DmnUAll/DmnUAll/README.md

 - 👋 Hi, I’m @DmnUAll
-- 👀 I’m interested in Python programming.
+- 👀 I’m interested in Swift programming.
-- 🌱 I’m currently programming, using Python.
+- 🌱 I’m currently programming, using Swift and SwiftUI.
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me: